Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Premium support

 = What does the plugin actually do =
-* The plugin handles most issues that Wordpress has with ssl, like the much discussed loadbalancer issue, or when there are no server variables set at all.
+* The plugin handles most issues that Wordpress has with ssl, like when you're behind a revers proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
 * All incoming requests are redirected to https.
-If possible with .htaccess, or else with javascript.
+Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
 * The site url and home url are changed to https.
 * Your insecure content is fixed by replacing all http:// urls with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).